pypa/setuptools/README.txt

   Chandler PIM application.
 In addition, many OSAF staffers (such as Mike "Code Bear" Taylor) contributed their time and stress as guinea pigs for the use of eggs and setuptools, even before eggs were "cool".
 (Thanks, guys!)

+* Since the merge with Distribute, Jason R. Coombs is the maintainer of setuptools.
+The project is maintained in coordination with the Python Packaging Authority (PyPA) and the larger Python community.

 .. _files: